Joseon: Institutional arrangements and Prosper culture

 Sejo's weak son Yejong succeeded him as the eighth king, but died two years later in 1469.
 Yejong's nephew Seongjong ascended the throne.
-His reign was marked by the prosperity and growth of the national economy and the rise of neo-Confucian scholars called sarim who were encouraged by Seongjong to enter court politics.
+His reign was marked by the prosperity and growth of the national economy and the rise of neo-Confucian scholars called Sarim who were encouraged by Seongjong to enter court politics.
 He established Hongmun'gwan, the royal library and advisory council composed of Confucian scholars, with whom he discussed philosophy and government policies.
 He ushered in a cultural golden age that rivaled Sejong's reign by publishing numerous books on geography, ethics, and various other fields.

 He also sent several military campaigns against the Jurchens on the northern border in 1491, like many of his predecessors.
-The campaign, led by General Heo Jong, was successful, and the defeated Jurchens, led by the Udige clan (兀狄哈), retreated to the north of the Yalu River.
+The campaign, led by General Heo Jong, was successful, and the defeated Jurchens, led by the Udige clan, retreated to the north of the Yalu River.
 King Seongjong was succeeded by his son, Yeonsangun, in 1494.